1970 Chilean presidential election: Results

 As none of the candidates received an absolute majority in the public vote, the National Congress had to decide between the two candidates who had received the most votes: Allende and Alessandri.
 In the three previous instances since 1932 where this situation had arisen, Congress had simply chosen the candidate with the highest number of votes.
 Former President Alessandri, in fact, had been elected in 1958 with 31.6% of the popular vote, defeating Allende.

 However, in this case, there was an active campaign against Allende's confirmation by Congress, including an intensified propaganda effort by the CIA to raise concerns about Chile's future.
 During this period, the CIA produced over 726 articles, broadcasts, and similar items.
 The CIA also encouraged international economic pressure against Chile.
 Additionally, the United States began laying the groundwork for a military coup, authorizing the Ambassador to Chile to promote this outcome through his contacts in the Chilean military.

 In the summer before the election, reports indicated that out of the 200 senators and deputies in Congress, Allende had 82 supporters, including the 80 members of Popular Unity, a major organizing force in the coalition.
 Tomic had 75 supporters following Allende, while Alessandri's remaining supporters amounted to 43 out of the 200 congresspeople.

 Two days prior to the confirmation, Army Commander-in-Chief General René Schneider was shot while resisting a kidnapping attempt by a group led by General Roberto Viaux.
 Schneider, hospitalized as a result, succumbed to his wounds three days later.
 The CIA had supported Viaux's kidnapping plan through Project FUBELT.
 Schneider was known for defending the "constitutionalist" doctrine, which held that the army's role is exclusively professional and aimed at protecting the country's sovereignty, not interfering in politics.
 He had vehemently opposed organizing a coup d'état if Salvador Allende was ultimately chosen by the National Congress as president.

 Schneider's death was viewed unfavorably by the public and rallied citizens and military personnel in support of Allende.
 Ultimately, on 24 October, the National Congress chose Allende as the President.
 On 26 October, President Eduardo Frei appointed General Carlos Prats as the new commander in chief of the army, succeeding René Schneider.
-Prats himself resigned in August 1973, and Allende appointed Augusto Pinochet, then presumed to be loyal to Allende, as his successor; a few weeks later, Pinochet would overthrow Allende in the 1973 Chilean coup d'état and lead the resulting military junta.
+Prats himself resigned in August 1973, and Allende appointed General Augusto Pinochet, then presumed to be loyal to Allende, as his successor; a few weeks later, Pinochet would overthrow Allende in the 1973 Chilean coup d'état and lead the resulting military junta.

 Allende's presidency was eventually ratified after he agreed to sign a "Statute of Constitutional Guarantees," pledging not to undermine the constitution.